kevinweber/lazy-load-for-videos/readme.txt

 == Changelog ==

 = 1.4.2 =
+* Important bugfix: Plugin v1.4 has not worked for new and updated posts
 * Bugfix: On some sites the plugin did not work as expected because a CSS height was not defined

 = 1.4 =